National Memorial Cemetery of the Pacific: Updates and improvements

-In 2015, Congress allotted $25 million in funds for improvements, maintenance and expansion of the Cemetery.
-The goal was to make the cemetery worth visiting for both tourists and local as well as highly advanced for the members and officers.
+In 2015, Congress allotted $25 million in funds for improvements, maintenance and expansion of the cemetery.
+The goal was to make the cemetery worth visiting for both tourists and local as well as highly advanced for the members and officers of the military.

 The design-build project of this national cemetery consisted of many improvements both inside and outside including construction of the Memorial Wall, replacement of columbarium caps at courts 1–5 inside the cemetery, demolishing the existing Administration and PIC building, construction of Columbarium Court 13, which included 6,860 columbarium niches, repair of existing roadways, and replacement of existing signage, followed by site furnishing, landscaping, irrigation, and site utilities and achieving a LEED silver rating by the US Green Building Council.
 The project was awarded to Nan Inc by the Department of Veterans Affairs for $25,100,445.

 The cemetery is currently undergoing a major construction project to build additional columbarium space.

-The National Park service and National Memorial Cemetery

-During the Civil War, the U.S. government feared for the sanctity of the graves of fallen Union soldiers and issued General Orders No. 33, of April 3, 1862, Moving to give federal protection to Union grave sites pushing The Act of July 17, 1862, which gave the President the authority, “whenever in his opinion it shall be expedient, to purchase cemetery grounds and cause them to be securely enclosed, to be used as a national cemetery for the soldiers who shall die in the service of the country.
-To further protect the sites of fallen heroes congress approves of the "Reburial Program" on April 13, 1866, stating the Secretary of War is hereby authorized and required to take immediate measures to preserve the graves of soldiers of the United States who fell in battle and secure suitable burial places in which they may be properly interred; and to have the grounds enclosed, so that the resting-places of the honored dead may be kept sacred forever followed on February 22, 1867, with an “Act to establish and to protect National Cemeteries.”
-This was followed on July 1, 1870, by an Act of Congress authorizing the United States to take title to any national cemeteries where the States had given their consent, and on May 18, 1872, by an Act authorizing the Secretary of War to appoint superintendents.
-Still, more action was needed such as The Yosemite and Yellowstone Acts (1889,90), The Lacy Act (1900), The Antiquities Act (1906), and The Organic Act (1916) which leads to President Woodrow Wilson signing the act creating the National Park Service, a new federal bureau in the Department of the Interior on August 25, 1916, which encompasses all locations protected by the previous acts.
+National Register of Historic Places

-The National Park Service has managed national cemeteries since 1972 and all were transferred from the War Department to the Department of the Interior by Executive Order 6228 of July 28, 1933.
+The National Park Service has managed national cemeteries since 1972 and all were transferred from the Department of War to the Department of the Interior by Executive Order 6228 of July 28, 1933.
+On January 11, 1976, the cemetery was designated a historic district on the National Register of Historic Places.